What is clubroot?

 The clubroot pathogen overwinters in the soil as long-lived, hardy resting spores.
 The resting spores may survive in the soil for up to 20 years and have been documented to have a half-life of two to four years.
 In the spring the resting spores germinate to produce zoospores.
 Zoospores have two flagella (tails) that enable them to swim very short distances in water or water film in the soil to come in contact with and infect root hairs.

-During this initial stage of infection, no symptoms will be visible with the naked eye.
-Within the infected root hairs, the pathogen will multiply and form a plasmodium (a naked mass of protoplasm with numerous nuclei), which will divide to form secondary zoospores.
-The secondary zoospores will be released back into the soil as the root hairs begin to decompose.
+During this initial stage of infection, no symptoms are visible with the naked eye.
+Within the infected root hairs, the pathogen multiplies and forms a plasmodium (a naked mass of protoplasm with numerous nuclei), which will divide to form secondary zoospores.
+The secondary zoospores are released back into the soil as the root hairs begin to decompose.

-These secondary zoospores will then re-infect the plant roots and are able to cause infection in the interior of the root (root cortex).
+These secondary zoospores then re-infect the plant roots and are able to cause infection in the interior of the root (root cortex).
 At this stage, the pathogen will form secondary plasmodia in the infected cells and cause hormonal changes that result in an increase in cell size and cell number.
 This leads to swelling of the infected tissue, producing clubroot galls.
-The size of the gall will be related to the amount of pathogen in the soil present to cause infection.
-At low pathogen levels, galls will be small and have a minimal impact on yield compared to large galls, which occur when pathogen levels are high.
+The size of the gall is related to the amount of pathogen in the soil present to cause infection.
+At low pathogen levels, galls are small and have a minimal impact on yield compared to large galls, which occur when pathogen levels are high.

 Clubroot resting spores survive in the soil and can be moved any way that soil can be moved.
 This includes soil movement on agriculture or industrial equipment, vehicles, tires, shoes, animals, wind or water erosion, or contaminated inputs such as manures.
 Activities that move large volumes of soil are considered to have a higher risk, as do activities that move soil over large geographic regions and from regions where clubroot is known to be present.